-Seahawks are bringing back LB Bobby Wagner
+Seahawks are bringing back LB Bobby Wagner: “Yeah, I’m home.”

 The Seahawks on Saturday reached agreement on a one-year, $7 million deal with Bobby Wagner to bring back one of the team’s most iconic, influential — and simply best — players in franchise history.

+“Yeah, I’m home,” Wagner texted to the Times Saturday afternoon, confirming the news that he would turn to play at least one more season with team with which he had forged an NFL hall of fame career in his first stint from 2012-21.

-Wagner confirmed that he was returning, retweeting teammate Quandre Diggs, who initially broke the news, stating: “According to my sources future hall of famer LB Bobby Wagner has agreed to terms to return home to the Seattle Seahawks.
+Wagner had earlier confirmed that he was returning, retweeting teammate Quandre Diggs, who initially broke the news, stating: “According to my sources future hall of famer LB Bobby Wagner has agreed to terms to return home to the Seattle Seahawks.
 Seahawks fill a huge need in the middle of their defense!”

 Diggs broke the news at 4:23 p.m. with others then reporting that the deal was reported to be one year for $7 million.

+The Seahawks then confirmed the news, tweeting: “BOBBY.
+IS.
+BACK.
+We’ve agreed to terms with the future Hall of Famer.”

-And with that, the Seahawks will be hoping that Wagner, who turns 33 in June, is still the same player he was during his first decade with the team, counting on him to fill in at middle linebacker for as long as it takes Jordyn Brooks to recover from an ACL injury suffered Jan.
+And with that, the Seahawks bought back one of the best and most influential players in team history, hoping that Wagner, who turns 33 in June, is still the same player he was during his first decade with the team, counting on him to fill in at middle linebacker for as long as it takes Jordyn Brooks to recover from an ACL injury suffered Jan.
 1.

-The Seahawks last week signed former Steeler Devin Bush to help fill out the linebacker corps but will now plan to pair Wagner and Bush at inside linebacker.
+The Seahawks last week signed former Steeler Devin Bush to help fill out the linebacker corps but will now plan to pair Wagner and Bush at inside linebacker while Brooks recovers, and with Cody Barton having signed last week with Washington.

+Wagner initially came to Seattle as a second-round pick in the fame draft class if 2012 — which also included quarterback Russell Wilson — taken 47th overall out of Utah State.
+He then became the anchor of a defense that will forever rank among the best in NFL history, the trademark win coming in a 43-8 win over Denver to win the Super Bowl following the 2013 season.

-Wagner’s reunion with the Seahawks was greeted by raucous reaction from numerous teammates including receiver Tyler Lockett.
+The news of Wagner’s reunion with the Seahawks was greeted by raucous reaction from numerous teammates including receiver Tyler Lockett who tweeted: “Guess who’s back…..Back again……”

 It is the injury to Brooks and the departure via free agency of Cody Barton that helped create the need to bring back Wagner, even with the signing of Bush.

-And the opportunity came when it was revealed last month that Wagner and the Rams had mutually agreed to part ways.
+And the opportunity to bring back Wagner came when it was revealed last month that Wagner and the Rams had mutually agreed to part ways.

 Wagner was released with four years remaining on a five-year contract worth up to $50 million with the Rams in a retooling mode after going 5-12 in 2022, the worst record ever for a defending Super Bowl champion.
 Cutting Wagner saved $5 million against the cap in 2023.